 If a shared parenting plan cannot be reached, our attorneys will petition the court for an appropriate judicial custodial determination, including a temporary custody order.
 When making a custody determination, the court will consider a host of factors including, but not limited to, the needs and safety of the child(ren), your ability to serve as a custodian and facilitate visitation with the other spouse, the relationship between the parents, and the wishes and best interest of the child(ren).

-If you have questions about child support, parental rights, or other concerns about a divorce, visit our Family Law page or contact a family law attorney.
+If you have questions about child support, parental rights, or other concerns about a divorce, visit our Family Law page or contact one of our family law attorneys.